-The objective of each agent i is to be stabilized in a desired relative position c{ij} with respect to each member j of N_i , avoiding at the same time collisions.
+The objective of each agent is navigation from an initial position to a desired destination avoiding at the same time collisions with the other agents.
 Collision avoidance is meant in the sense that no intersections occur between the agents' discs.
 Thus we want to assure that for each time instant t.